At Westtown, school isn’t just preparation for life: school is real life.

 Lower School: Dirty Hands, Active Minds

-- All grades visit the 1-acre organic student farm, and participate in the cycle of food production: seeding, planting, harvesting, and preparing meals.
+All grades visit the organic student farm, and participate in the cycle of food production: seeding, planting, harvesting, and preparing meals.

-- Each class saves seeds from the harvest to pass on to the next grade for planting in the new school year, completing the cycle.
+Students save seeds from the harvest to pass on for planting in the new school year, completing the cycle.

 In Upper School: Young Minds Engaged in Designing the Future